 On an S corporation tax return, some fringe benefit and pension expense deductions save not just income taxes but also either self-employment taxes or Social Security and Medicare taxes.
 In effect then, and as compared to a sole proprietorship or partnership, the business owner gets to use the tax deduction twice--one for income taxes and once for payroll taxes.

 Consult your tax advisor if you have questions, but know that self-employed health insurance premiums, health savings accounts (HSA) contributions, and SEP-IRA contributions all save both income taxes and self-employment (or Social Security and Medicare taxes) when they appear on an S corporation tax return.

 In comparison, these deductions typically save only income taxes when they appear on a business owner's sole proprietorship Schedule C form (which goes inside the individual's 1040 tax return.)

 The tax savings that come from this double-deductibility might easily add up to several thousand dollars a year: $2,000? $4,000?
 More?

-In comparison, he or she will in effect pay this tax on sole proprietorship or partnership profits.
-(This savings might often amount to several hundred dollars or more of annual savings per shareholder.)
+In comparison, he or she will pay the Obamacare tax on sole proprietorship or partnership profits.

-A final S corporation tax benefit worth mentioning: Because an S corporation pushes up the wages expense reported on a business tax return, reforming a sole proprietorship or a small partnership as an S corporation may also bump up the domestic production activities deduction that small manufacturers get to take.
+A final S corporation tax benefit worth mentioning: Because an S corporation pushes up the wages expense reported on a business tax return, reforming a sole proprietorship or a small partnership as an S corporation may also bump up the Sec.
+199 Domestic Production Activities Deduction (aka "DPAD") that small manufacturers get to take.

-The domestic production activities deduction (DPAD) lets manufacturers (including small construction companies) take a "fake" deduction equal to 9% of their income, but the deduction can't exceed 50% of the business's wages.
-For some small sole proprietorships and partnerships that rely on their owner or owners for labor, that wages limit does reduce the DPAD deduction.
+The Sec.
+199 DPAD loophole lets manufacturers (including small construction companies) take a "fake" deduction equal to 9% of their income, but the deduction can't exceed 50% of the business's wages.
+For some small sole proprietorships and partnerships that rely on their owner or owners for labor, that wages limit reduces or eliminates the DPAD deduction.

 Additional Articles from the FAQ